ryan-mcclue/unsw/anat2521/assignment.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->
+PALEOPATHOLOGY FOR PERIMORTEM TRAUMA (determined by no healing occuring in bone)
+- evidence of mass graves, etc.

+Blood Red Roses: The Archaeology of a Mass Grave from the Battle of Townton

 Australian Aborigines have developed unique adaptations in response to environmental and cultural factors

 'unique' in that they are not seen in Western Europeans